Fall Arrest Systems

 Day one of the course covers how to eliminate or isolate height hazards by using harnesses to minimise fall hazards.

-Day two of the course is practical based with trainees putting what they have learnt into practice.
+Day two of the course is practical based with learners putting their learning into practice.
 Participants learn to assemble and dissemble a variety of horizontal, vertical and fall rescue systems using the array of equipment introduced on the previous day.

 Over the two days the course examines the different types of fall protection systems available including restraint technique, fall arrest, work positioning, roped access and anchors.
 Participants will learn to check, fit and adjust a harness, correct methods for using ropes, slings and karabiners, and other height related equipment for attaching to anchors.
 The course teaches both fall arrest and restraint techniques: basic knots, constructing a basic anchor point, and how to set up and use a safety harness system.